-All loans delivered to us are submitted to an automated validation process to test data and eligibility.
+All loans delivered to Fannie Mae are submitted to an automated validation process to test data and eligibility.
 The loan seller submits data into Loan Delivery, where the data is tested for compliance with certain eligibility rules.
-If there is a breach of the rules, we evaluate the nature of the breach, and for certain significant breaches the loan seller must resolve the breach and re-validate eligibility.
-A loan seller may deliver loans to us for funding or issuing only if there are no outstanding significant breaches for the loans.
+If there is a breach of the rules, Fannie Mae evaluates the nature of the breach, and for certain significant breaches the loan seller must resolve the breach and re-validate eligibility.
+A loan seller may deliver loans to Fannie Mae for funding or issuing only if there are no outstanding significant breaches for the loans.